tashaxanavsem82/collaboration-enhancer/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

 ## Our Pledge
-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, sexual orientation, or any other non-inclusive criteria.

 ## Our Standards
 Examples of behavior that contributes to creating a positive environment include: